raqueltianna/ops-301d14/reading2-networkscanning.md

   - Ping: Ping doesn't use a specific port.
 It uses ICMP. it is used to test the reachability on an IP.

 ## Things I want to know more about:
-  - Throughout the entirity of the course we have talked about ports so I think I want to dig a litle deeper and become even more comfortable with different ports.
+  - Throughout the entirety of the course we have talked about ports so I think I want to dig a litle deeper and become even more comfortable with different ports.